Last updated on July 16, 2022

 The finished product

 The ébauche ‘kit’ gave the watchmaker a considerable degree of scope.
-The watchmaker could adopt a minimalist approach and finish the movement with the bare necessities.
+For instance, the watchmaker could adopt a minimalist approach and finish the movement with the bare necessities.
 A 7-jewel movement, a white metal case and basic timekeeping components would constitute a reliable ‘budget’ watch for the average man on the street.
 However, the watchmaker could create a high-quality watch with the case made of precious metal, a fully-jewelled movement could be gilded and fitted with high-end timekeeping components.
 Both options were possible from the same ébauche.

 A list of additional posts regarding antique watches can be found on the Guides page.